nfagerlund/temp-r-n-p/profiles.md

 > **Note:** This is a common trade-off.
 Keeping a chunk of code in only one place (often called the DRY --- "don't repeat yourself" --- principle) makes it more maintainable and less vulnerable to rot.
 But it has a cost: your individual profile classes become less readable, and you must view more files to see what a profile actually does.
 >
 > To reduce that readability cost, try to break code out in units that make inherent sense.
 In this case, the Java profile's job is simple enough to guess by its name --- your colleagues don't have to read its code to know that it manages Java 8.
+Comments can also help.

 First, decide how configurable Java should be on Jenkins machines.
 After looking at our past usage, we realized that we only use two options: either we install Oracle's Java 8 distribution, or we default to OpenJDK 7, which the Jenkins module manages.
 This means we can: